Every year, thousands of students use Clearing to find a university place – here's what you need to know

 Across the country, universities are currently focused on just one thing: attracting students like you to fill tens of thousands of available course spaces.

-Surrey, Exeter, Leeds and York were just some of the big-name universities offering course places in Clearing in 2018.
+Exeter, Leeds, Nottingham and York are just some of the big-name universities offering course places in Clearing in 2020.

-And with overall university application numbers falling again this year, these universities are going to find it even harder to fill up their courses.
+And with continuing uncertainty around the coronavirus situation, these universities are going to find it even harder to fill up their courses.

 You can seriously improve your chances of finding the right course for you in Clearing by understanding the process fully and being well prepared.